 This is pretty standard and should be considered for a customer program too.
 But, remember a business has a job to do, and that doesn’t really involve sending your business new partners.
 So make the process very simple.
 If they have to think too hard about it or provide you with a ton of information, they likely won’t refer at all.

 2. Be transparent

 As a business, you know you have a lot going on.
 The last thing anyway wants is to be thrown into a partner program that is confusing and sloppy.
-Be sure you provide clear and concise guidelines.
+Be sure your referral program ideas have clear and concise guidelines.
 You can even spell out the types of partners you’re looking for to take the guesswork out of it.

 3. Use automation